This training is designed to increase your interpersonal skills — to enable you to:

 Before You Apply

 - Read The Power of T-groups.
 This article describes the experience of being in a T-group.

 - If you are currently a client in psychotherapy, discuss your participation in this experience with your therapist.

 How to Apply

-Accepted and waitlisted candidates will be contacted on August 13.
+Accepted and waitlisted candidates will be contacted on Monday, June 10.
 Directions, logistics, and further reading material will follow.
-Accepted candidates will have until 5:00pm on Thursday, August 16, to withdraw.
-Reimbursements for cancelations after this date will not be issued.
+Accepted candidates will have until 5:00pm on Thursday, June 13 to withdraw.
+Reimbursements for cancellations after this date will not be issued.